Toad and Hen watch as costumed ticks approach the door

 Toad

 Calm, no-nonsense, always ready.
-Toad handles the treatment — he reviews your case, writes the prescription, and follows up to make sure you're well.
-One dose is all he needs.
+Toad handles the evaluation — he reviews your case against IDSA criteria, writes the prescription if it's appropriate, and follows up to make sure you're well.
 He's seen a thousand ticks and none of them scare him.

 Hen